-I recall a project where IBM was not getting what it wanted and they declared:
+I recall a project where IBM was not getting what it wanted, and they declared:

 “We cannot guarantee the success of the project if XYZ happens.”

 I remember thinking, how does IBM guarantee the success of anything?
-You pay IBM and they support a project.
+You pay IBM, and they support a project.
 There is no guarantee.

 How SAP Consulting Firms Increase Project Risk

 - The Consistently Poor Quality of Product Information Emanating from SAP Consulting Firms: The information they provide is of such self-serving and inaccurate quality.
-If you cannot find out what is true from the SI, then you are destined to implement incorrectly.
+If you cannot find out what is true from the SI, then you are destined to implement it incorrectly.